On the parton picture of Froissart asymptotic behavior: 2. Froissart type behavior in 2+1 dimensional gauge theory

-Including also the pomeron interactions, one usually expects that we come to the saturation of the parton density, witch almost stops to grow with energy inside the \F disk \footnote{It grows only linearly with Y due to contribution of saturated soft partons with higher energies, so that the transverse density inside \Fd is $f(Y,b) \simeq (Y-b/r_0) f_0 ~, f_0 \sim 1/\alpha_s$ }.
-In the parton language such a saturation corresponds to the situation when the locale rate of parton gluing becomes the same as the local rate of their splinting.
-These partons are soft, with average transverse momenta $\sim \mu/\alpha_c^2$.
-Their density is $\sim 1/\alpha_s$, and the mean transverse size of $\bar{R}(Y)$ of the one-dimensional F-disk (~\Fd~) is $\sim (\alpha_s/\mu^2) Y $.
-The transparency of this disk when colliding with one low energy patron is $T_0(E) \sim \exp (- \alpha_s/\mu)$.
-This is the qualitative picture of a mean state of the fast particle, and at $Y \gg 1$ such \Fd looks as an almost classical gray object.
+But, if including the pomeron interactions, one can expect that we come to a saturation of the parton density, that almost stops to grow with energy inside the \F disk \footnote{In fact it grows only linearly with Y due to the contribution of saturated soft partons with higher energies, so that the transverse density inside saturated \Fd is $f(Y,b) \simeq (Y-b/r_0) f_0 ~, f_0 \sim 1/\alpha_s$ }.
+In the parton language such a saturation corresponds to the situation when in parton cascade in rapidity the locale rate of parton gluing becomes the same as the local rate of their splinting.
+These partons are soft, with average transverse momenta $\sim \mu$.
+Their average saturated density far from the \Fd edge is $f_0 \sim \mu$, and the mean transverse size of $\bar{R}(Y)$ of the one-dimensional grey F-disk is $\sim (\alpha_s/\mu^2) Y $ ~-~the same as in the unsaturated case, because near the \Fd edge processes of parton gluing are not essential.
+But the mean width of the \Fd edge $\lambda \sim \mu \sqrt{Y}$ will grow with $Y$ for saturated case due to large fluctuations of parton density near the edge.~~